-Known as one of the best restaurants in Islamorada, Lazy Dayz was a great choice for our first night out.
+Known as one of the best restaurants in Islamorada, Lazy Days is great for families.
+They don’t take reservations, but there’s a sandy area to play outback and runaround while you wait for a table.
 The restaurant has a huge menu with a ton of fresh options for seafood in Islamorada.
-The restaurant has ample space with a number of indoor/ outdoor seating areas.
-Lazy Dayz is also one of few Islamorada restaurants on the beach, and it’s a great place to catch live music right.
+The restaurant has ample space with a number of indoor and outdoor seating areas.
+It’s one of few Islamorada restaurants on the beach, and it’s a great place to catch live music at night.

 Morada Bay Beach Cafe

 If you’re looking for a more upscale cafe in Islamorada, Morada Bay Beach Cafe is a great lunch spot right on the beach.
 My Beach Cafe Salad with ahi tuna was super fresh, and I recommend the Ketel Beachside to drink.
-This place is also known for their monthly (adults only) full moon party right on the beach, and it’s a filming spot for the TV show Bloodlines.
+It’s right on the beach and has a great sandy area for the kids to run around as well.
+Morada Bay is also known for the monthly (adults only) full moon party right on the beach, and it’s a filming spot for the TV show Bloodlines.

 Have you been to Islamorada or the Florida Keys?
 Please share in the comments if you have any favorite places to eat or fun things to do in the Florida Keys!

 - 8 Awesome Things to do at Siesta Key, FL